 Personally, I never use even half of the fancy stitches my machines have.
 The things that are important to me when buying a machine are a metal frame for durability, ease of use, and reliability.

-On my "love to have but not necessary" list is - automatic threading and one-step fully automatic buttonholes.
-If possible go for a one-step fully automatic buttonhole function over a 4 step automatic buttonhole.
+On my "love to have but not necessary," list are - automatic threading and one-step, fully automatic buttonholes.
+If possible, go for a one-step fully automatic buttonhole function over a 4 step automatic buttonhole.
 To me, 4 steps mean 4 chances of making a mistake.

 Different people will have different requirements, so use the comparison tables below and make a decision based on your ideal wish list in your budget.